prasad-wadikar/git-demo/README.md

-# git-demo with tushar and prasad
+# git-demo with Prasad and Tushar